catlinman/adventofcode17/README.md

     $ g++ 1a.cpp -o ../bin/1a -g -Wall -std=c++11; ./../bin/1a

-I have included my input data in the source code itself because I can't be bothered to invest time in reading file data and all that, especially considering I'm doing this in C++ and it's somewhat of a pain.
-This works way nicer and shouldn't be too much of an annoyance.

 For debugging at certain points I used Valgrind.
 Specifically for memory debugging.
 As such the extra *-g* flag was added to g++.